 “When I was at school, I watched other kids get medals and prizes for sport, but because of my disability, I got nothing,” said Suman.

-That changed in 2002 when schools in Ranchi decided to mark Disability Day by involving children with disability in athletics competitions.
+That changed in 2002 when schools in Ranchi decided to mark Disability Day by involving children with disabilities in athletics competitions.
 Suman came out with a handful of medals for 100 metres sprints, long jump, and long distance running.

-This project, Poverty Reduction & Community Based Inclusive Development of People with Disabilities in Eastern India, is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+This project, “Poverty Reduction & Community Based Inclusive Development of People with Disabilities in Eastern India”, was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Farewell Sue Reid: Celebrating over 20 years of dedicated service to CBM and volunteers